PSY 7512 Psychology of Leadership

 ORG 8534 Advanced Seminar: Human Resources Business Strategy

 This advanced graduate seminar explores issues and models for leveraging human resources to execute business strategy.
 Topics include succession planning, leadership development models, workforce staffing models, compensation models, and training and development strategies.
-Prerequisite: 30 semester hours of graduate work in organizational leadership, clinical or counseling psychology, or the equivalent.

 EDU 8240 Models of Instructional Systems Design